profbmuthu/OnLine/PITCHME.md

 - Is a set of computers connected together for sharing resources.
 - Is a telecommunications network allowing computers to exchange data.
 - Computing devices exchange data with each other through data link.
-- Computers are connected with cable media and / or wireless media
+- Computers are connected with cable media / wireless media

 ---
 <!-- .slide: data-autoslide="11000" -->